fbaru-dev/nbody-1/README.md

 # nbody
 n-body solver, with the aim of writing a fast MPI implementation.

-For the n-body problem this is a little non-trivial since each timestep the position of every body is needed, so it is something of a communication-heavy problem.
+For the n-body problem this is a little non-trivial since each timestep the position of every body is needed and we need to do a reduction of the acceleration contributions, so it is something of a communication-heavy problem.
 Cluster available for testing has only a Gigabit Ethernet interconnect, so efficient communication will be essential.

 For each pair of bodies, we need to compute Fij = G\*mi\*mj\*(ri-rj)/|ri-rj|^3.
 Since the forces are equal and opposite, we only have to compute the upper triangle of this matrix.
 The forces give us acceleration values, which we use to update the velocity and position using a simple Euler integration.